Haufe-Lexware/api-style-guide/collection-resources/collection-resources.md

 Executing GET should never affect the system, and should not change response on subsequent requests, i.e. it should be idempotent.

-> :exclamation: All identifiers for sensitive data should be non-sequential, and preferrably non-numeric.
+> All identifiers for sensible resources (customers, individuals) should be non-sequential, and preferrably non-numeric.

 In scenarios where this data might be used as a subordinate to other data, immutable string identifiers should be utilized for easier readability and debugging (i.e. "NAME_OF_VALUE" vs 1421321).